TheSjonnie/TheSjonnie/README.md

 # 💫 About Me:
-Hello there I'm Jesse a student Software Development. i love development of code to create something beautiful.
-Especially when it is backend focused
+Hey there!
+I'm Jesse, a dedicated Software Development student with a passion for creating beautiful and functional code.
+I especially enjoy working on the backend side.

 # 💻 Tech Stack: